Rupt/bailed-statistics/README.md

  - as a likelihood or importance of data,
  - as necessary for an optimal or rational decision rule.

-Please also respect that the association of a p-value or CLs with and of the words 'test', 'limit', 'confidence', 'significance', 'exclusion', 'evidence', 'observation' or 'discovery' is nominal, and may not reflect the words' meanings in English.
+Please also respect that association of a p-value or CLs with the words 'test', 'limit', 'confidence', 'significance', 'exclusion', 'evidence', 'observation' or 'discovery' is nominal, and may not reflect the words' meanings in English.